-For Hellenic Petroleum S.A.: up to and including the financial year ended 31 December 2011.
+• Hellenic Petroleum S.A. has been audited up to and including the financial year ended 31 December 2011.
 The Tax audit reports for years ended 31 December 2010 and 31 December 2011 were received in December 2017 and they are subject to legal dispute by the Company.
-In summary, the reports assess additional taxes of € 22,5 million and penalties of €23,5 million, for items relating to stamp duty, various non-deductible expenses and other income tax adjustments.
+In summary, the reports assess additional taxes of \notin 22,5 million and penalties of \notin 23,5 million, for items relating to stamp duty, various non-deductible expenses and other income tax adjustments.
 Following a detailed review of the Tax Audit Report, the Company disputes the additional taxes imposed (which are over and above the amounts already included in the Companies' normal tax returns) and has proceeded with all possible legal means and actions to appeal against these additional taxes and surcharges imposed.

-Even though the Company disputes the additional taxes and surcharges imposed, it was obliged to pay 50% of the assessed amounts (taxes and surcharges) to the Tax Authorities in order to appeal the results of the tax audits.
+Even though the Company disputed the additional taxes and surcharges imposed, it was obliged to pay 50% of the assessed amounts (taxes and surcharges) to the Tax Authorities in order to appeal the results of the tax audits.
 This was paid within the applicable deadline, while the remaining amounts have been fully offset by the Authorities, with tax and other State receivables of the Company, within 2018.
 The amounts are included in the Trade and Other Receivables, as the Company assesses that it will succeed in its appeals.
+As far as surcharges are concerned, the report has assessed amounts at 120% of the original tax instead of the applicable 50%; this is also legally challenged by the Company.